rliu2400/.config/README.md

 ## [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)

-In order for NeoVim to load icons, it will be imporant to install a NerdFont.
+In order for NeoVim to load icons, it will be important to install a NerdFont.
 For simplicity, I have included RobotoMono in `~/.config/fonts` which you can now move to the appropriate folder on your computer by entering the following in the terminal:

 ```